Casa dei Tre Oci, Venice: History

 La Casa dei Tre Oci was designed in 1912-1913 by the Bolognese painter Mario de Maria as his own house.
-It is stated that the symbolism of the facade is that the three large windows represent Maria's immediate family: his son, wife, and himself, while the smaller upper window represents his then daughter Silvia, who had recently died in her youth.
-The Italian term for eye (occhi) in Venetian dialect is òci, hence the house's name.
+It is stated that the symbolism of the facade is that the three large windows represent Maria's immediate family: his son, wife, and himself, while the smaller upper window represents his then-daughter Silvia, who had recently died in her youth.
+The Italian term for the eye (occhi) in the Venetian language is òci, hence the house's name.